edexter/H_defensa_assembly/scripts/Hamiltonella_assembly/4_Hamiltonella-genome_filter.md

 # BLAST

-Perform a BLAST search against the NCBI nt database.
+Perform a BLAST search against the NCBI NT database.
 This runs in a few hours.

 ````
 #!/bin/bash